 I have come to agree, although with one strong caveat.
 Doing short tasks immediately has helped me tremendously with my mail and email, which I now read and sort immediately.
 But don’t get pulled away from important tasks for little ones.
 This is like the joke about ‘Age Activated Attention Deficit Disorder' (not to be confused with real attention deficit disorder seen in adults.)
 This imaginary diagnosis is the tendency for all of us to start on one task and go from distraction to distraction and never get what we really need to get done finished.

 If you sit down two or three times a day to check your emails, it makes sense to take care of all the short tasks immediately and at a go.
 If you are trying to work and every time an email pops up you read it, it is debilitating for your work.
 You lose where you are in the current big task.
-You do the two minute email.
-Then it takes you two minutes to get back into the original task.
-This is BAD.
+You do the two-minute email. hen it takes you two minutes to get back into the original task.
+This is bad.
 Don’t interrupt important tasks for small ones.
-DO do lots of short tasks immediately and in a block.
+Do lots of short tasks immediately and in a block.

 Schedule blocks of time

 Allen, and many other very effective people I know, schedule blocks of times to work on projects.
 For example, one of my old bosses used to block out Thursday morning as a time when he took no calls, scheduled no appointments, and would work on tasks that really required his undivided attention.
 In addition to the uninterrupted time, knowing that block was there also meant he was thinking about what was the most important task or tasks to apply himself to during that time, so helped him prioritize his work.